Food and wine - Griffith

 Food and wine around Griffith

-The city of Griffith and its surrounding area has been transformed by the Murrumbidgee Irrigation Area (MIA), a vast scheme that has transformed the once-dry Riverina plains into the "food bowl" of NSW.
-Italian migrants arrived in Griffith from the early 1900s; today, you can enjoy their legacy in cafes and restaurants and at cellar doors in local vineyards.
-Visit the Griffith Italian Museum to learn more about this heritage.
+The city of Griffith and its surrounding area is part of the Murrumbidgee Irrigation Area (MIA), a vast scheme that has transformed the once-dry Riverina plains into the "food bowl" of NSW from 1912 onwards.